-We used the ethylene oxide purge technique to sterilize the prepared nanoparticles.22 The prepared samples were put into a DMB sterilization machine at 1.7 bar pressure for 2.5 h (37°C, 85 percent carbon dioxide plus 15 percent ethylene oxide, pre-vacuum 20 min).
+We used the ethylene oxide purge technique to sterilize the prepared nanoparticles.
+The prepared samples were put into a DMB sterilization machine at 1.7 bar pressure for 2.5 hours (37 °C, 85% carbon dioxide plus 15% ethylene oxide, pre-vacuum 20 minutes).
 After finishing the sterilization process.
 The liquid samples were sonicated in an ultrasonic bath sonicator for 15 minutes to discharge the remaining sterilization gas.